 With remote work options on the rise, people across all demographics are becoming snowbirds, also known as winter visitors.

 While this lifestyle has many perks, it's not something to jump into feet first.
 There's much to consider before deciding if this change is right for you.

 What Is Snowbirding?

-Popular snowbird destinations include Arizona and Florida, but all states in the Sunbelt region are contenders.
-Georgia has recently become a preferred destination for snowbirds because of its mild winters coupled with its beautiful coastal areas and thriving urban scenes.
+Georgia has recently become a preferred destination for snowbirds because of its mild winters, coupled with its beautiful coastal areas and thriving urban scenes.

 Seniors have been migrating to warmer regions for decades for better recreational activities.
 But heading south during the winter for an extended period also has health benefits.